richardltc/boxwallet/README.md

 * Install and run a CLI node or wallet simply, by using two commands: `coin`, to choose your coin and `start` to start the syncing.
 * Easily keep up-to-date with the latest version of BoxWallet by using the separate `bwupdater` app.
 * Setting up multiple nodes/staking wallets on a single machine, and easily switch between them using the `coin` command.
-* Viewing your wallet/node that might be running on a Pi, from another computer such as Linux, Mac or Windows.
+* Viewing your wallet/node that might be running on a Raspberry Pi, from another computer such as Linux, Mac or Windows.
 * Displaying the staking status of your wallet.
 * Displaying blockchain and master node syncing status.
 * Displaying of block count and network difficulty.